TEF

 Institutional action

-Only after the company engagement step does TEF escalate to regulatory authorities — and only where research fully supports the submission.
+Only after the corporate body engagement step does TEF escalate to regulatory authorities, and only where research fully supports the submission.

 Legal basis